Robert Kost: Rise to notoriety

 Kost’s big break came in 1975 when he partnered with Toronto art dealer Jack Pollock.
 A subsequent exhibition in Toronto received a glowing review in The Globe and Mail, which got other art critics talking, including Arnold Edinborough of the Financial Post, who declared Kost "one of the great finds."
 Kost's art was showcased in major exhibitions nationwide throughout the mid-1970s and 1980s.
 In addition to major exhibitions, Gallery 757 and Fleet Gallery also showcased his work.

 Imperial Oil commissioned Kost to create a series of Blackbird paintings; he was featured in an MTS TV commercial; and At the Picnic Table was used as the cover art of a mid-1990s MTS regional phone book.
-Kost’s final painting—of his grandson, Lucas, on the shores of Grand Beach—was completed just before his death in 2003.
+Kost’s final painting—of his grandson, Lucas, on the shores of Grand Beach was completed just before his death in 2003.

-Kost's art is in the collection of the Canada Art Bank and represented by Mayberry Fine Art, among others.
+Kost's art is in the collection of the Canada Council Art Bank and represented by Mayberry Fine Art, among others.

 Style and influence

 Kost's early style embraced a loose impressionism, but after discovering the work of realist painters such as Andrew Wyeth in the mid-late 1960s, he rediscovered the landscape of his childhood and eventually changed his approach.
 Kost’s style went through a dramatic transformation, shifting from impressionistic to the highly realistic style he is so well known for today.
 However, unlike other realist painters, Kost used acrylics instead of oils.
 His first realist painting, November Snow, was completed in 1970.

 As a symbol of re-commitment to realism, Kost destroyed many of his early abstract works, and went on to burn hundreds of paintings that he was not satisfied with over the course of his career.

 His early influences included the Group of Seven, Tom Thomson, and French impressionists such as Vincent van Gogh.
 Later, he was inspired by the Fauves, German expressionists, and David Milne.
 He also found inspiration in the works of American realist painters such as Andrew Wyeth.

 Kost is often compared to renowned Canadian painter Alex Colville, yet made a name for himself through dreamlike portrayals of ineffable loneliness on the Canadian prairies.
-In 2002, The Winnipeg Free Press widely respected art critic Bill Redekop proclaimed:
+In 2002, The Winnipeg Free Press art critic Bill Redekop proclaimed: